mkska/traefik-forward-auth/README.md

 - `insecure-cookie`

    If you are not using HTTPS between the client and traefik, you will need to pass the `insecure-cookie` option which will mean the `Secure` attribute on the cookie will not be set.

+- `same-site-cookie`

+   A future release of Chrome will only deliver cookies with cross-site requests if they are set with `SameSite=None` (same-site-cookie=4) and `Secure` (insecure-cookie=false).
+You can review cookies in developer tools under Application>Storage>Cookies and see more details at https://www.chromestatus.com/feature/5088147346030592 and https://www.chromestatus.com/feature/5633521622188032

 - `cookie-name`